upkie/upkie/docs/dev-notes.md

 ## Custom hardware {#custom-hardware}

 Upkie's motion control software can apply to other wheeled-biped robots with different hardware, as long as they use the same mjbots actuators and electronics.
-When making a custom robot, the step by step instructions from the Wiki should work, replacing of course Step 2 on 3D printing with your own parts.
+When making a custom robot, the step by step \ref build-your-own instructions should work, replacing of course Step 2 on 3D printing with your own parts.
 The Raspberry Pi setup and electronics testing will be the unchanged.
-This section details the requirements to be able to pass the [motion control software step](https://github.com/upkie/upkie/wiki/5%29-Motion-control-software).
+This section details the requirements to be able to pass the \ref motion-control-software step.
 See also [#517](https://github.com/orgs/upkie/discussions/517).

 ### URDF requirements